EnsignR/hack-technicolor/docs/Hacking/PostRoot.md

 While backing up your device's filesystem is optional, it's also recommended in case something goes wrong.

 The following instructions require a USB flash drive (with about 1.5GB free space - device dependent).
-For alternative or more detailed instructions please refer to [Recourses page](../../Recourses/#making-dumps).
+For alternative or more detailed instructions please refer to [Resources page](../../Resources/#making-dumps).

 ### Setting the Devices Date